CNES/S1Tiling/docs/dataflow.rst

    <Processing.override_azimuth_cut_threshold_to>` option.

 At the end of this step, :ref:`orthorectification ready images
-<orthoready-files>` are produced.
-These files are :ref:`cached <data-caches>`
+<orthoready-files>` may be produced.
+It could be interresting to :ref:`cache
-as a same cut-and-calibrated S1 image can be orthorectified into several S2 grids it intersects.
-The default generation of these files can be disabled by passing ``--no-cache-before-ortho`` to :program:`S1Processor`.
+<data-caches>` these product as a same cut-and-calibrated S1 image can be
+orthorectified into several S2 grids it intersects.
+The default processing of these products in memory can be disabled by passing ``--cache-before-ortho`` to program:`S1Processor`.

 .. _orthorectification: